Roof Cleaning Cost

 Pressure washers are available to buy from DIY stores - however, this doesn't mean their use is recommended for everyone.

-When working at height, such as cleaning your home's roof, it isn't recommended that you use a pressure washer yourself as there is increased risk due to the location.
-For quick and easy results, it's best to hire in a professional pressure washing company to take care of the roof for you.
+When working at height, such as cleaning your home's roof, it isn't recommended that you use a pressure washer yourself.
+For quick and easy results, it's best to hire a professional pressure washing company to take care of the roof for you.

 Is Pressure Washing Safe?